 - Use a pencil for this process

-I’ll decide if I need to add any visual elements, color blocks, or sections to the original template to complete my layout in the way that best fits my content.
+We’ll decide if we need to add any visual elements, color blocks, or sections to the original template to complete the layout in the way that best fits our content.

 Finally, Start Designing Your Product!

-It’s time to finally move your design from paper to the screen!
+It’s time to finally move your design from paper to the computer screen!
 You’ll need to decide on your design platform of choice.
-I highly recommend:
+We highly recommend:

 - Canva (free or paid versions)